hadi-alnehlawi/Securrency/README.md

 # Securrency

 ## Parse JSON File ##
+`cd Parse`
 Parsing the online json file is executed by a python application `app.py` which takes two input arguments: PROD_URL & DEV_URL.
+The app will be running continuesly and catch any change in the key of the json and response.
 ### Desgin ###
 ```
 # python > 2.7